Mauritz Stiller: Personal life

 Stiller identified as homosexual.
-He was, as critic Richard Dyer said, flamboyanly so, and his most public friendships were with other gay men in Stockholm and Berlin.
+He was, as critic Richard Dyer said, flamboyantly so, and his most public friendships were with other gay men in Stockholm and Berlin.

 Being homosexual was an asset in European cultural circles at the time, as it was associated with fine art.
 Stiller actively cultivated a public image as a gay "cosmopolitan dandy" to enhance the public's perception of his homosexuality.
 In 1925, he was known in Swedish cinema as "Cinema's Oscar Wilde" (a reference not to his wit or humor, but his sexuality).

 Stiller had many relationships with young men.
 One of the most important was with Nils Asther, whom Stiller cast in the gay-themed film Vingarne.
 Stiller seduced the then-18-year-old, bisexual Asther while making the film.
 He was Asther's first lover.

 Stiller had no romantic or sexual relationship with Greta Garbo.
 Yet, the American press persisted in saying that Stiller was Garbo's "first and greatest love", omitting to tell the public about Stiller's homosexuality.

 Death and legacy

 Stiller returned to Sweden in 1927 and died on 8 November 1928 from pleurisy at the age of 45.
 He was interred in the Norra begravningsplatsen in Stockholm.

 Stiller's contribution to the motion picture industry was recognised in 1960 with a star on the Hollywood Walk of Fame at 1713 Vine Street.
-Originally his star was listed erroneously as "Maurice Diller" and was not corrected until the late 1980s.
+Originally his star was listed erroneously as "Maurice Diller" and was not corrected until 1988.

 A theatre in Filmhuset, home of the Swedish Film Institute, was named in his honour as "Bio Mauritz".

 In Kristianstad, a monument was erected in his honour.

 In the Badehotellet episode "Feriebarnet", Kitty tells Frigh that Stiller wrote her a letter and wants to take her to Hollywood.
 When Frigh admits he doesn't know who he is, Kitty replies that Stiller discovered Garbo and shows him a newspaper clipping of the photo of Garbo and Stiller posing on the deck of the SS Drottningholm.